 Co-agent for film/TV rights: Jason Dravis of Monteiro Rose Dravis

 Boston Globe Best Young Adult Books of 2012

 “The story explores survivor’s guilt and how a glimpse of death can make you rethink life, but the cool part is the science, how Miranda makes us believe about the power of the mind and human perception.”

 Megan Miranda studied Biology and Anthropology at M.I.T. where she won awards in bioengineering.
 She worked in biotechnology for several years before teaching high-school Science.
-She is the author of a number of novels for young adults, published by Bloomsbury and Crown (Random House), but has now also moved into adult fiction where her debut, ALL THE MISSING GIRLS, was a top debut of 2016 and made the extended USA Today bestseller list.
-THE PERFECT STRANGER follows in 2017.
-Both are published by Simon & Schuster.
+She is the author of a number of novels for young adults and adults, published by Bloomsbury, Crown (Random House) and Simon & Schuster.
+Her adult debut, ALL THE MISSING GIRLS, was a top title of 2016 and featured on the New York Times and Publishers Weekly bestseller lists for many weeks, as well as the extended USA Today bestseller list.
+THE PERFECT STRANGER followed in 2017 and THE HOUSE GUEST will publish in 2019.

 She has a young family and lives in North Carolina.